-Some expensive brands, like Hartmann, Victorinox, and Bric’s make suitcases that are only good for leisure travel and usually aren’t durable enough for frequent traveling.
+Some expensive luggage brands, like Hartmann, Louis Vuitton, and Bric’s make suitcases that are only good for occasional vacations and usually aren’t durable enough for frequent traveling.
 An expensive price tag doesn’t always mean that the product itself is well-made.
-In fact, quite often when you compare a 1000$ case with a 200$ one, the cheaper one is more durable.
+In fact, quite often when you compare a 1000$ case with a 400$ one, the cheaper one is more durable.

-In this article, we’ll share 11 durable luggage brands, ranked from most to less durable.
-That said, all brands mentioned in this list offer well-made suitcases that should withstand frequent travel.
+In this article, we’ll share 11 durable luggage brands, ranked from most to less durable, although all brands mentioned in this list offer well-made suitcases that should withstand frequent travel.

 Most Durable Luggage Brands (In Descending Order)